alphagov/paas-developer-docs/docs/deploying_apps/deploying_static_sites.md

 The site should now be live at `https://APPNAME.cloudapps.digital`.

-For a production site, you should run at least two instances of the app to improve availability.
+For a production site, you should run at least two instances of the app to ensure availability.

 You can add another instance of this static app by running: